Distributionally Robust RRT with Risk Allocation: Distributionally Robust Risk Allocation

 The individual chance constraints given by \eqref{eqn_prob_xk_in_obs_i} encode the fact that the worst-case probability of colliding with obstacle $i$ at time step $k$ should be at most $\delta_{ik}$.
 That is,

-where $c_{ikj}= \hat{c}_{ikj} + c_{ik}$ is a point on the $j$th constraint of obstacle $\calo_{ik}$, with its first and second moments being $\hat{c}_{ikj}$ and $\Sigma_{jk}^c$ respectively.
-The distributionally robust individual risk constraint in \eqref{cc_obs} can be handled by a disjunction of linear constraints on the state mean $\hat{x}_k$ defined using deterministic constraint tightening as in \cite{calafiore2006distributionally}.
+where $c_{ikj}= \hat{c}_{ikj} + c_{ik}$ is a point on the $j$th constraint of obstacle $\calo_{ik}$, with its first and second moments being $\hat{c}_{ikj}$ and $\Sigma_{cjk}$ respectively.
+The distributionally robust individual risk constraint in \eqref{cc_obs} can be handled through linear constraints on the state mean $\hat{x}_k$ defined using deterministic constraint tightening as in \cite{calafiore2006distributionally, summers_risk}.
 That is,

-where, $\gamma^{j}_{ik}$ is the deterministic constraint tightening of the $j$th constraint of obstacle $i \in \mathcal{B}$ at time $k$.
+where, $\gamma^{j}_{ik}$ is the deterministic constraint tightening of the $j$\textsuperscript{th} constraint of obstacle $i \in \mathcal{B}$ at time $k$.
 To this end, we define Boolean quantities $\mathbf{h}^{j}_{ik}$ and $\mathbf{h}_{ik}$ that represent the mean state being outside the tightened $j$th constraint of $\calo_{ik}$ and outside the tightened obstacle $\calo_{ik}$, respectively:

-Here, \eqref{eqn_dr_constraint_tightening} encodes the condition that the mean position of the robot should lie outside the tightened obstacle to fulfill $\mathbf{h}^{j}_{ik} = \top$.
-A similar approach can be taken for treating the state constraints in the exact same probabilistic sense.
-The distributionally robust individual risk constraint in \eqref{cc_individual_env} can be handled by a disjunction of linear constraints on the state mean $\hat{x}_k$ defined using deterministic constraint tightening.
+Here, \eqref{eqn_dr_constraint_tightening} encodes the condition that the mean position of the robot should lie outside the tightened $j$\textsuperscript{th} constraint of obstacle $i \in \mathcal{B}$ at time $k$ to fulfill $\mathbf{h}^{j}_{ik} = \top$.
+A similar approach can be taken for treating the state constraints.
+The distributionally robust individual risk constraint in \eqref{cc_individual_env} can be handled by linear constraints on the state mean $\hat{x}_k$ defined using deterministic constraint tightening:

-Similarly, we define Boolean quantities $\mathbf{g}^{j}_{k}$ representing the mean state being inside the tightened $j$\textsuperscript{th} constraint of $\calx$.
+Similarly, we define Boolean quantities $\mathbf{g}^{j}_{k}$ representing the mean state being inside the tightened $j$\textsuperscript{th} constraint of $\calx$:

-Here, $\eta^{j}_{k}$ is the deterministic constraint tightening of the $j$th constraint of $\calx$ at time $k$ and \eqref{eqn_gjk_boolean} encodes the condition that the mean position of the robot should lie inside the tightened state constraint set $\calx$ in order to fulfill $\mathbf{g}^{j}_{k} = \top$.
+Here, $\eta^{j}_{k}$ is the deterministic constraint tightening of the $j$\textsuperscript{th} constraint of $\calx$ at time $k$ and \eqref{eqn_gjk_boolean} encodes the condition that the mean position of the robot should lie inside the tightened state constraint set $\calx$ in order to fulfill $\mathbf{g}^{j}_{k} = \top$.